midnightxyzw/bdo-nsfw/README.md

 # TODO

-- Remove "hide_armor" mod from default installation of the collection.
-Make it optional.
+- Redo "remove_all_armor" patch using the python script.
-- Instead, add nude mod for the following commonly used non-cash-shop armor suites:
+- Add nude mode for the following gears:
-  - Tuvala
+  - Tuvala Gears
-  - Boss Armors
+  - Boss Gears
-  - Fallen God
-  - Slumbering Origin
+  - Slumbering Origin Gears